Please note, all identification needs to be valid i.e. the date on the identification must not have expired.

 - A valid full or provisional new style Pakistani driving license issued by any provincial or federal government.

 - The photograph on the licence must resemble your current appearance.

 - A valid Computerized National Identity Card issued by Government of Pakistan.

 1.4 Non-acceptable forms of ID

 Please note that International driving licenses from any country other than Pakistan, Rail cards, Photo cards, Student photo cards or photo credit cards are not acceptable.
 In all cases ID must be original, photocopies are not acceptable.

 This identification will be checked prior to the examination.
 If a candidate does not comply with these requirements they will not be permitted to sit the examination and will not be entitled to a refund of the examination fee.

 Candidates should call Client Services on +92 21 32072096-97 or email firstname.lastname@example.org prior to their examination date if they are not sure whether their ID will be accepted at the examination center.

 2. Permitted Examination Materials

 2.1 Candidates must leave the following in a locker or other area specified by the Invigilator: Briefcases, bags, books (including dictionaries), revision notes, mobile phones, and other personal belongings.
 No reference material, books, revision notes or digital / programmable equipment including watches are allowed into the examination room.
-The ICM accepts no responsibility for the loss of any valuables.
+The IFMP accepts no responsibility for the loss of any valuables.
 Candidates taking CBT examinations in English must use the on-screen calculator.